addfups/addfups.github.io/_posts/2023-07-17-deep-rl-tutorial.md

 ![image (13).png](../assets/image (13).png){:style="display:block; margin-left:auto; margin-right:auto"}

-# Offline vs. Online Reinforcement Learning
+# Offline vs Online Reinforcement Learning

 Deep Reinforcement Learning (RL) is a framework **to build decision-making agents**.
 These agents aim to learn optimal behavior (policy) by interacting with the environment through **trial and error and receiving rewards as unique feedback**.